mathiassv/MZLineSorter/README.md

 Demo app include a commandline tool that support all of this

+This class is used in the SortLines feature in [MultiCommander](http://multicommander.com)

 # Dependency
 This class is depended on the follwing other repositories
 - MZDataReader